oneEyedBunny/Hair-Quiz/README.md

 # Pending:

+1. Need to double check responsive across a few other screen sizes
-1. Need to ensure several of the images have good quality resolution or replace them
+1. Need to have a few people check/try to break app